 Overall, WPA3-Enterprise is not a major update because WPA2-Enterprise is still an effective and widely used secure network type, and will be for the foreseeable future.
 Since it doesn’t bring major improvements, it’s not likely to be a quick transition to WPA3.
 WPA3 can be configured on some older hardware, but it is not as universal as WPA2 and may require some organizations to implement upgrades to their network infrastructure.
 Also, many devices in use today are not compatible with WPA3 because it hadn’t been released when the device was manufactured.
 Although several upgrades and updates are slated for 2019 and 2020, it will take some time before all network users’ devices are compatible with the network type.
 The transition to WPA3 will not be overnight; it may take decades before it is a commonly used network type.

 WPA2-Enterprise is Sticking Around For Now

 The arrival of WPA3 networks is a long-anticipated upgrade that has become more necessary in recent years.
-However, WPA2 continues to be sufficient security for most, although those that want a highly secure network will certainly benefit from WPA3.
+However, WPA2 with 802.1X authentication continues to be sufficient security for most, although those that want a highly secure network will certainly benefit from WPA3.
 The improvements within WPA3 address many of the specific vulnerabilities that have plagued WPA2 in recent years.

 Just because the world isn’t quite ready for WPA3 doesn’t mean your network needs to be insecure.
 SecureW2 has solutions to make your WPA2-Enterprise network as safe as possible.
 Check out our pricing information here.